palewire/first-python-notebook/docs/_build_html/_sources/index.rst.txt

 After you run it, you shouldn't see anything.
 That's a good thing.
 It means our ``DataFrame`` has been saved under the name ``props``, which we can now begin interacting with in the cells that follow.
 We can do this by calling `"methods" <https://en.wikipedia.org/wiki/Method_(computer_programming)>`_ that ``pandas`` has made available to all ``DataFrames``.
 There are dozens of these that can do all sorts of interesting things.
 Let's start with some easy ones that analysts use all the time.

 First, to preview the first few rows of the dataset, try the `head <http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.head.html>`_ method.
+Hit the ``+`` button in the toolbar to add a new cell below the first one.
+Type this in it and hit the run button again.

 .. code-block:: python